OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 The half share of those who went to war was: 337,500 sheep,

 ## Numbers 31:37
-of which the Lord’s tribute was 675;
+from which the Lord’s tribute was 675;

 ## Numbers 31:38
-36,000 cattle, of which the Lord’s tribute was 72;
+36,000 cattle, from which the Lord’s tribute was 72;

 ## Numbers 31:39
-30,500 donkeys, of which the Lord’s tribute was 61;
+30,500 donkeys, from which the Lord’s tribute was 61;

 ## Numbers 31:40
-16,000 people, of whom the Lord’s tribute was 32.
+16,000 people, from whom the Lord’s tribute was 32.

 ## Numbers 31:41
-Moses gave the tribute, which was the Lord’s offering, to Eleazar the priest, as the Lord commanded Moses.
+Moses gave the tribute, which was the Lord’s offering, to Eleazar the priest, following the Lord’s command to Moses.

 ## Numbers 31:42
 As for the Israelites’ half, which Moses separated from the men who had gone to war—